 Melanie Ann is a transplant from the Milwaukee, WI area.
-After leaving Wisconsin and moving to Tampa Fla in 1979, she continued in the foodservice industry until 1982 when she was promoted and transferred to Snellville.
+After leaving Wisconsin and moving to Tampa Fla in 1979, she continued in the food service industry until 1982 when she was promoted and transferred to Snellville.
 In 1998, she made the decision to open her own successful restaurant in Social Circle, Simply the Best Cafe.
 At the same time, she began working for a local news publication writing community articles and selling advertising to and for local businesses.
-She became involved with a local radio station, Bostwick Broadcasting (WMOQ) for a 15 year period as an interegal part of the weekly “Morning Madness Show” and hosted the “Sunday Night Bluegrass” show.
-She is published and continues to provide service for local businesses, formally with the Walton Tribune, currently and continuing with Georgia Connector Magazine.
+She became involved with a local radio station, Bostwick Broadcasting (WMOQ) for a 15 year period as an integral part of the weekly “Morning Madness Show” and hosted the “Sunday Night Bluegrass” show.
+She is published and continues to provide service for local businesses, formally with the Walton Tribune and then with Georgia Connector Magazine.

-Melanie Ann studied business and marketing at the University of Wisconsin, she is an Ambassador with the Walton County Chamber of Commerce and current president of the Loganville Kiwanis Club.
+Melanie Ann studied business and marketing at the University of Wisconsin, she is an Ambassador with the Walton County Chamber of Commerce, is a past president of the Loganville Kiwanis Club and serves as a child advocate with CASA.
 She enjoys and is active in many community charity events.
 Being blessed with two remarkable children successful in their own careers, she is also blessed to be the proud grandmother of five amazing and loving grandchildren.

 Melanie Ann lives in the Monroe area enjoying the country life with two dogs, two parrots and one very old cat.
-She is very proud to be a contributing source for both Monroe Local and Loganville Local News.
+She is very proud to be a contributing source to Monroe Local and Loganville Local News and Walton Living Magazine

 Contact information: Email: firstname.lastname@example.org.
 404-375-7881

 Lori has been a resident of Loganville and Walton County since 1999.
-She is a lawyer and part-time judge, and when she is not writing boring legal briefs, she is a popular local humor columnist and blogger and published author.
+She is a lawyer and part-time judge, and when she is not writing boring legal briefs, she is a popular local humor columnist and blogger, published author and stand up comedian.
 She also contributes Legalese, a weekly column, to Monroe Local News that attempts to simplify some of the idiosyncrasies in Georgia’s legal system.